Inside Falluja after Islamic State | Pictures | Reuters

 Inside Falluja after Islamic State

-A member of Iraqi counterterrorism forces walks with his weapon in Falluja.
+A member of Iraqi counterterrorism forces walks with his weapon.
 REUTERS/Thaier Al-Sudani

 A member of the Shi'ite Badr Organisation examines an item in a factory abandoned by Islamic State militants, following clashes in Falluja.
 REUTERS/Thaier Al-Sudani